Intelligence in Everyday Life

 Background

 You ran into an old friend yesterday and happened to mention to him/her that you had once had a job doing __(fill in with some job you have had)____.
 S/he replied “A caveman could do that!
 I mean, it’s a no-brainer.”
-Your reply was, “It may not have required an Einstein, but you are mistaken that brains didn’t matter because____(the gist of your argument)___.
-I will also give you some specific, worm’s-eye examples to illustrate exactly why.”
+Your reply was, “It may not have required an Einstein, but you are wrong that brain power didn’t matter in my job.
+I found that being smarter helped workers do better because____(the gist of your argument)___.
+Here are some specific, worm’s-eye examples to illustrate exactly why.”

 Your Task